 Studying with a disability or chronic illness

 Almost 10% of our students have some sort of (functional) disability or chronic illness.
 While this may add an extra challenge to your studies, we strive to make all of our programmes accessible to everyone.
-We look at every student individually, so when you register via Studielink, it is important that you indicate you have a disability or chronic illness and need support accessing the right services.
+We look at every student individually, so when you register via Studielink, it is important that you indicate you have a disability or chronic illness and need support.

 What constitutes a (functional) disability or chronic illness?

 When talking about a disability, we mean all physical, sensory and psychological conditions that are chronic and may affect your studies.
-Often these conditions are not visible, such as dyslexia, chronic fatigue syndrome (CFS), ADHD, rheumatism, mental illness, etc.
+That is, at HU we strive to accommodate students when it comes to both visible and non-visible conditions (such as dyslexia, dyscalculia, chronic fatigue syndrome, ADHD).

 To apply for extra time on your tests, you need to present an official statement to the International Office indicating you have dyslexia.
 Your student counsellor needs to approve this application.
 If granted, this may entitle you to 33% extra time on tests.